As a CTO, you often face a dilemma: should you prioritize efficiency or effectiveness? It’s a tough call.

 Instead of presenting granular task lists, focus on providing a high-level summary of accomplishments tied to business objectives.
 For example, show the percentage of technical debt reduced, the cycle time improvements, or the new features delivered and their impact on customer satisfaction or revenue.

 Include visualizations like charts or dashboards to offer a clear, data-driven view of progress.
+These tools help track progress toward engineering goals by making it easy to monitor project advancements and measure performance against key metrics.
 Highlight key milestones, ongoing priorities, and how resources are being allocated to align with organizational goals.

 Board members and CEOs may not resonate with terms like “code churn” or “defect density,” but they understand business KPIs like revenue growth, customer retention, and market expansion.